Fluttarr/MecanumRobot-ArduinoMega2560/README.md

 # Welcome
-This is the example project for the MEGA2560 board by [MobiusTech](http://www.mbeus.com/)
+This is an example project for the MEGA2560 board by [MobiusTech](http://www.mbeus.com/)

 This controller includes:
 * MEGA2560 board